In this post, you'll discover 13 best US cities for digital nomads.

-But Las Vegas is one of the most expensive cities for digital nomads in the US, with an average cost of living ranging from $6725 to $10K a month.
+But Las Vegas is one of the most expensive cities for digital nomads in the US, with an average cost of living ranging from $6725 to $10K monthly.
 And the city is also not ‘female-friendly’ according to the NomadList.

 But remember that Nevada is known for having excellent tax laws that make it more attractive for digital nomads.
 With all these factors combined, it’s no wonder why so many digital nomads are choosing to call Las Vegas home.